Why Should I Face Discrimination as a Descendant of Independence Activists?

 Although there were many more questions to ask, it was time for Sunim to conduct a Dharma Q&A for multicultural families, so the meeting was hastily concluded.

-In front of the conference room, Mr. Aung, who had come to volunteer as a Myanmar interpreter today, was waiting for Sunim.
+In front of the conference room, Ms. Aung, who had come to volunteer as a Myanmar interpreter today, was waiting for Sunim.
 Originally, Sunim was scheduled to give a Dharma Q&A lecture for multicultural families from Myanmar today, but it happened to be a day when various festivals and events for Myanmar people were being held.
 Unfortunately, the Dharma Q&A for Myanmar people was rescheduled for another time, and today it was decided to hold a Dharma Q&A lecture for Koryo-saram (ethnic Koreans from Central Asia).
 Instead, Sunim had a brief tea conversation with the Myanmar interpreter volunteer.

-“It’s Monywa in Sagaing Region.”
+“Where is your hometown?”“It’s Monywa in Sagaing Region.”

 “Yes, I’ve heard about it and am aware of it.”

-“Approximately how many Myanmar people are in Korea?”
+“Approximately how many Myanmar people are in Korea?”“About 20,000 people.”

 “Next time, we’ll arrange another lecture on a date that doesn’t conflict with other events.
-Please come to volunteer as an interpreter then too.”
+Please come to volunteer as an interpreter then too.”After a light conversation, they headed together to the underground auditorium for the multicultural family Dharma Q&A.

 At 10 AM, about 70 Koryo-saram and 10 Myanmar people were seated in the underground auditorium.
 Before starting the dialogue with Sunim, students from the JTS Ansan Multicultural Center’s Taekwondo class gave a Taekwondo demonstration.